Justinjdaniel/Learn-Ethereum-Network-Administrator/README.md

    - This approach ensures high transaction throughput, low latency, and efficient network governance, making it well-suited for consortium-based blockchain networks.
 3. **Proof of Stake**: Alongside a consensus client, Besu can be used to connect to and participate in Ethereum Mainnet proof-of-stake.
 4. Hyperledger Besu offers comprehensive permissioning schemes designed explicitly for use in consortium environments.
 These permissioning mechanisms allow organizations to control access, define roles and responsibilities, and establish governance rules within the network.
 Hyperledger Besu facilitates secure collaboration and fosters trust among consortium members by providing granular control over participants’ actions and data visibility.
 Now that we’ve covered the theoretical aspects let’s explore the practical side of creating customized Ethereum networks.

+### Unique Features of Hyperledger Besu

+1. **Adaptable EVM Implementation**: Supports various consensus algorithms and network configurations.
+2. **Compatibility with Public and Private Networks**: Can serve both public Ethereum networks and private permissioned ones.
+3. **Comprehensive Permissioning Schemes**: Designed for consortium environments, allowing granular control over participants’ actions and data visibility.
+4. **Support for Multiple Consensus Algorithms**: Includes Proof of Work (PoW), Proof of Authority (PoA) with IBFT 2.0, QBFT, Clique, and Proof of Stake (PoS).

+### Practical Steps to Use Hyperledger Besu

+Hyperledger Besu is an Ethereum client under Hyperledger Foundation’s projects.
+It serves as a collaborative platform for open-source blockchain projects and associated tools, aiming to advance the application and understanding of blockchain across different sectors.

+Now that we’ve covered the theoretical aspects, let’s explore the practical side of creating customized Ethereum networks.

 ## Installing Hyperledger Besu